 The complete chloroplast genome of Uvaria afzelii (figure 2) is around 167,530 bp.
 It is noteworthy that small indels, as well as SNPs, were observed in heteroplasmy, so the actual genome size varies slightly.
 The inverted repeats (IRs) have 28,002 and 28.095 bp respectively and are separated by the small single-copy region (20,010 bp) and the long single-copy region (91,296 bp).
 We found 139 genes in the chloroplast DNA of Uvaria afzelii, 21 of which are completely duplicated and 2 partially duplicated within the IRs.
 The most noteworthy features of its chloroplast genome is an inversion within the LSC (57,722 - 66,951 bp) compared to the chloroplasts of Magnolia kwansiensis21 and Liriodendron tulipifera22.
 This region includes the following genes: atpE, atpB, rbcL, accD, psaI and ycf4.

 CpDNA heteroplasmy, the condition in which there is more than one organellar haplotype, has been described in several angiosperms genera, such as: Medicago23 (Fabaceae), Coreopsis24 (Asteraceae), Turnera25 (Passifloraceae).
 This event poses challenges for phylogenetic analyses as bioinformatic tools are not ready to deal with this event.
 The use of NGS to sequence (parts of) genomes at high coverage allows to easily detect these.
-So, ideally, new tools should be developed to allow to take different haplotypes into account when constructing matrixes for phylogenetic analyses.26,27
+So, polymorphism-aware phylogenetic tools should be developed to account for heteroplasmy..
+Such tools have already been developed to analyze mutation rates and fixation biases for great apes26,27.

 Figure 2.
 Plastome map of Uvaria afzelii.
 Genes in the outer side of the circle have sense orientation genes, whereas the inner side shows anti-sense oriented genes.
 Genes have been coloured according to their function.